[Comp-neuro] PhD Position in Computational Neuroscience in Germany

 sen.cheng at rub.de

-neuroscience in the unit of Prof. Sen Cheng in the Mercator Research
+research unit of Prof. Sen Cheng in the Mercator Research Group

-Group “Structure of Memory” (MRG1) at the Ruhr University Bochum in
+“Structure of Memory” (MRG1) at the Ruhr University Bochum in Germany.

 The Ruhr University Bochum is home to a vibrant research community in

 neuroscience.
-Students will be encouraged to join the International
+Students will be able to join the International Graduate

 Neuroinformatics.
 MRG1 is funded by the Stiftung Mercator and

 investigates episodic and semantic memory processes and their relation

 to other cognitive functions.
 MRG1 comprises a diverse and